Olympus OM system close-up and macro equipment

 Introduction

 This is one of the original set of 3 bellows macro lenses for the Olympus OM system and was first produced in 1972.
-Unlike nearly all of the other OM lenses, this one has a click-stop manual diaphragm instead of an automatic one, and so exposure has to be measured withe lens stopped down.
-Focusing is easier with the aperture wide open.
+Unlike any of the other OM lenses, this one has a continuously variable manual diaphragm with no click-stops and no pre-set ring.
+Exposure has to be measured with the diaphragm closed down to the desired aperture.
+Focusing is easier and more accurate with the diaphragm wide open.
 Like the other 2 manual macro lenses, the aperture scale appears upside down when viewed from behind the camera.
 This is because this lens was expected to be used pointing downwards on a copy stand or a macro stand, so that the scale appears right way up when viewed from the front.

 This macro lens is designed for magnifications from 4× to 12× and so it is appropriate for objects ranging from 6×9 mm down to 2×3 mm.